i-doit/knowledge-base/docs/en/installation/i-doit-virtual-eval-appliance/index.md

 ## Configuration

 The configuration of the appliance can be carried out via the console.
-After logging in via SSH a menu appears:
+After logging in via ==SSH== a menu appears:

 [![SSH menu](../../assets/images/en/installation/manual-installation/virtual-appliance/2-va.png)](../../assets/images/en/installation/manual-installation/virtual-appliance/2-va.png)